-2.8 Protection of Legal Rights of Third Parties.
-Registry Operator must specify, and comply with, a process and procedures for launch of the TLD and initial registration-related and ongoing protection of the legal rights of third parties as set forth in the specification at [see specification 7] ("Specification 7").
-Registry Operator may, at its election, implement additional protections of the legal rights of third parties.
-Any changes or modifications to the process and procedures required by Specification 7 following the Effective Date must be approved in advance by ICANN in writing.
-Registry Operator must comply with all determinations and decisions made by ICANN pursuant to Section 2 of Specification 7.
+- 2.8 Protection of Legal Rights of Third Parties.
+Registry Operator must specify, and comply with, a process and procedures for launch of the TLD and initial registration-related and ongoing protection of the legal rights of third parties, which shall at a minimum include those provisions set forth at [see specification 7].
+Any changes or modifications to such process and procedures following the Effective Date must be approved in advance by ICANN in writing. - 2.9 Use of Registrars.
+Registry Operator must use only ICANN accredited registrars in registering domain names.
+Registry Operator must provide non-discriminatory access to registry services to all ICANN accredited registrars that enter into and are in compliance with Registry Operator's registry-registrar agreement for the TLD.
+Registry Operator must use a uniform agreement with all registrars authorized to register names in the TLD, which may be revised by Registry Operator from time to time, provided however, that any such revisions must be approved in advance by ICANN.